Oxygen sensors (O2) may fail on Acuras. When this happens, there is no way to measure the amount of oxygen in your Acura's exhaust system.

 - P0306 ACURA Cylinder 6 Misfire Detected

 Acura ignition coils may fail to cause the check engine light to come on.
-Acura ignition coils convert 12 volts current to thousands of volts needed to create the spark at the tips of the spark plug.
+Acura ignition coils convert twelve volts of current to thousands of volts needed to create the spark at the tips of the spark plug.
 They are installed on top of the spark plug.
 Ignition coils generate up to 50,000 volts and release this voltage at the spark plug's tip, which causes the spark and ultimately fires up the compressed air/fuel mixture.

 If you read the codes from your Acura and get a code related to a faulty ignition coil, replace it as soon as possible.
 You don't need to replace all the ignition coils, just replace the one that is faulty at least.
 If you drive your Acura with the check engine light on and a bad ignition coil, you will eventually cause the catalytic converter to fail, which is a much more expensive repair.
 Replacing the ignition coils on an Acura is an easy task.
 If you have ever changed the oil, you can change an ignition coil on a four-cylinder Acura.